HelinaJarvesaar/Sample_Portfolio/README.md

-# Portfolio Website — Built as Part of Figma & Front-End Learning Program
+# Sample Portfolio — Built as Part of Figma & Front-End Learning Program

 ### Overview:
 - This project followed a guided course curriculum where I practiced implementing a design brief from a tutor.